suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 * Sender: Role of the entity that sends an encrypted payload.
 * Recipient: Role of the entity that receives an encrypted payload.

+Additionally, we introduce the term "distribution system" (or distributor) to refer to an entity that knows the recipients of the firmware images.
+For use of encryption it therefore either knows the public key of the recipient (for ES-DH), or the KEK (for AES-KW).
+The author on the other hand does not know the recipients, which is responsible for creating the firmware image.
+It is important to note that the distribution system is far more than a file server.

-Additionally, the following abbreviations are used in this document:
+Finally, the following abbreviations are used in this document:

 * Key Wrap (KW), defined in {{RFC3394}} (for use with AES)
 * Key-Encryption Key (KEK) {{RFC3394}}